chayaRoten/chayaRoten/README.md

-## Hi there
+## Hi there! 👋
-I'm Chaya Roten,

-I’m a passionate software developer with practical experience in building complex systems using a variety of technologies.
-I am currently seeking challenging opportunities in backend or frontend development.
+I’m Chaya Roten 👩‍💻✨, a passionate software developer with practical experience in building complex systems using a variety of technologies. 🚀

-With a background in software engineering and a strong logical programming approach, I excel in abstraction, analysis, and conclusion drawing.
-I am known for my high work ethic, integrity, punctuality, mathematical prowess, and quick thinking.
-I am focused, consistent, and thorough, yet flexible and able to work effectively in a team, with excellent interpersonal skills.
+I’m always excited about new challenges and continuously looking to grow and improve in backend and frontend development! 💻💡

+I have a strong logical approach to programming, love problem-solving 🧩, and thrive in team settings with excellent communication skills! 🤝
+Let’s create something awesome together! 😄

-- How to reach me: ch49ro@gmail.com
+How to reach me: 📧 ch49ro@gmail.com

 ### Languages and Tools:
 <div align="center">